What we do

-The Hoylake 10k Fun Run and a Summer Fair are organised annually by the club as part of its fundraising activities to help with the upkeep of the resource.
+The Hoylake 10k Fun Run is organised annually by the club as part of its fundraising activities to help with the upkeep of the resource.

 To find out the latest happenings at the club and details of other runs in the area, see the News page.